Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 2. Select and Use Credible Sources

 Using unreliable sources or drawing inaccurate conclusion can be detrimental to your work and your credibility.
-In health writing, it can harm the broader health system: causing unnecessary doctor visit or not consulting their doctors when they should, to name a few.
+In medical and health writing, it can harm the broader health system: causing unnecessary doctor visit or not consulting their doctors when they should, to name a few.

 With these conflicting information, how do you tell the good from the bad?
 One easy way is by looking at the publishers or the authors of these articles.
 Use articles created by reputable sources.